AndrewHC36/My-Little-Big-World/README.md

 Note: I'm currently building surival mode.

 ### Future stuff soon to be added:
-  1. Finish the limit of break-placing block
-  2. Fix the border issue and change how it acts when touched to the border
+  1. Fix the border issue and change how it acts when touched to the border
-  3. Less sensitive jumping
+  2. Less sensitive jumping
-  4. NEXT MAJOR UPDATE:  Add hotbar GUI, hearts.
+  3. NEXT MAJOR UPDATE:  Add hotbar GUI, hearts.

+### Indev 3.4.1 (7/28/18):
+  * ADDED: Editing border
+  * NOTE: Guess will be sticking with 3 for a while. :)

 ### Indev 3.3 (7/28/18):
   * FIXED: 100% Accurate editing (placing-breaking) block